Advertiser Disclosure

 Top 5 Beaches on Maui

-It’s no secret that Maui is home to some incredible beaches.
+It’s no secret that Maui is home to incredible beaches.
 Here are our picks for the top 5.

 1. Pa’ako Beach

 Even though this beach is known as Secret Cove, it’s actually not so secret.
 But that doesn’t diminish the beauty of the place at all.
-To get to it, you have to find the narrow opening in a lava rock wall in a neighborhood.
+To get to it, find the narrow opening in a lava rock wall in a neighborhood.
 It’s easy to miss if you don’t know it’s there.

-2. Makena Beach (a.k.a.
-Big Beach)
+2. Makena Beach (aka Big Beach)

 As its name implies, Big Beach is really big!
-At almost 2/3 of a mile long and over 100 feet wide, it is one of the most popular beaches on Maui.
+At almost two-thirds of a mile long and over 100 feet wide, it is one of the most popular beaches on Maui.
 Because of the size, you’re sure to be able to find an area to call your own for the day.

 3. Kapalua Bay

-Kapalua Bay is one of the prettiest white sand beaches on Maui.
+Kapalua Bay is one of the prettiest white-sand beaches on Maui.
 Swimming is good here because a coral reef and long rocky outcrops at both sides of the bay protect the beach from strong currents.
 This is also a particularly good place to bring your snorkel gear!

 4. Wai’anapanapa Black Sand Beach